alexkey/cookiecutter-uv-core/README.rst

 carrying it:

 * ``slow`` marks tests that are expensive to run; pass ``--skip-slow`` to skip them.
+No test currently carries this marker, so ``--skip-slow`` has no effect yet.

 * ``requires_db`` marks tests that need a live database; pass ``--skip-db`` to skip them.
+This marker is used only by tests in ``tests/system``; therefore, ``--skip-db`` is meaningful only under integration testing with ``make autotest``.

 The two options are independent and may be combined, for example ``PYTEST_EXTRA_OPTS="--skip-slow --skip-db"``.

-Two Makefile variables customize any test run:
+Several Makefile variables customize any test run:

 * ``PYTEST_EXTRA_OPTS`` forwards extra arguments to Pytest, such as the skip options above or any other Pytest flag.